oroinc/documentation/user_guide/navigation/intro_nav_search.rst

 Search is the fastest way to find a specific record you need.
 To find a record in OroCRM:

-1. Click the search icon at the top of the screen – |IcSearch|.
+1. Click the search icon at the top of the screen.
 2. Type the search key into the text field.
 3. Click **Go** or hit *Enter* on the keyboard.